 Intuitively, condition \cref{im:phi-gap} of $\phi$ being a dimension function means that the gap between the upper and lower scales grows monotonically and arbitrarily large as the scale goes to zero, and condition \cref{im:phi-decr} means that the $\phi$-Assouad dimension at scale $R$ becomes ``more like the Assouad dimension'' as $R$ tends to $0$.
+This analogy is made more precise in \cref{ss:interpolation-recover}.
 If $\phi$ is a function such that $\phi(R)\log(1/R)$ is increasing but does not diverge to infinity, then we would have $\dimAs\phi F=0$ for all bounded sets $F$, whereas we want to insist that $\dimAs\phi F\geq\dimuB F$.
-We note that dimension functions are abundant: it is proven in \cref{p:dim-maximal} that for any function $\phi$ satisfying \cref{im:phi-gap}, there is a unique maximal dimension function $\psi\leq\phi$ (with the partial order of pointwise comparison).
+Dimension functions are abundant: it is proven in \cref{p:dim-maximal} that for any function $\phi$ satisfying \cref{im:phi-gap}, there is a unique maximal dimension function $\psi\leq\phi$ (with the partial order of pointwise comparison).

 Our main contributions in this article are four-fold\footnote{For clarity of exposition, we will not consider the analogous results for the dual notion of $\phi$-lower dimensions, though we expect many of our proofs to work in a similar way in that situation.
-More detail on the $\phi$-lower dimensions can be found in \cite{ghm2021}.}: \begin{enumerate}[itemsep=1mm] \item We establish and clarify general properties of the $\phi$-Assouad dimensions. \item We show that the $\phi$-Assouad dimensions recover the interpolation: for any $\alpha\in\R$ satisfying $\dimuB F<\alpha\leq\dimA F$, there is a dimension function $\phi$ so that $\dimAs\phi F=\alpha$. \item We establish precise formulae for the $\phi$-Assouad dimensions of stochastically self-similar sets (in particular, the Gromov boundary of Galton--Watson processes with finite support).
+More detail on the $\phi$-lower dimensions can be found in \cite{zbl:1485.28006}.}: \begin{enumerate}[itemsep=1mm] \item We establish and clarify general properties of the $\phi$-Assouad dimensions. \item We show that the $\phi$-Assouad dimensions recover the interpolation: for any $\alpha\in\R$ satisfying $\dimuB F<\alpha\leq\dimA F$, there is a dimension function $\phi$ so that $\dimAs\phi F=\alpha$. \item We establish precise formulas for the $\phi$-Assouad dimensions of stochastically self-similar sets (in particular, the Gromov boundary of Galton--Watson processes with finite support).
 These results are consequences of more general sharp results on large deviations of Galton--Watson processes, which may be of independent interest. \item We investigate general properties of overlapping self-similar sets, and prove initial quantitative bounds on the $\phi$-Assouad dimensions for some specific examples. \end{enumerate} We will discuss our main results along these themes more precisely for the remainder of this introduction.